 This waffle recipe is mixed up the evening before, left to rise on the counter overnight.
 Some might argue that this requires advance breakfast planning, but I think it’s really swell to wake up in the morning and it’s all ready to go.

 The waffles are light with a perfectly thin crispiness that doesn’t turn soggy any time quick.
 And the creamy custardy inside?
 Heavenly.
 They have a lovely yeasty aroma and an incredible flavor, much more complex than the average waffle.

 We ate them plain, with butter and maple syrup, and topped with a big spoon of fresh raspberry blackberry jam and whipped cream.
 Blake & I finished off a new jar of jam eating this last batch of waffles.
 We just might be hooked on the jam thing.
 I think I’ll mix up another batch of waffles this evening, just to be absolutely sure.

-In a large bowl, combine warm milk, warm yeast mixture, butter, salt, sugar, and flour.
-Mix thoroughly with electric mixer until batter is smooth.
+- In a large bowl, combine warm milk, warm yeast mixture, butter, salt, sugar, and flour.
+Mix thoroughly with an electric mixer until the batter is smooth.
 Stir in vanilla.
 Cover and let stand at room temperature overnight.

 - The following morning, stir beaten eggs and baking soda into batter.
 Beat well.